Jimmy Durante: Later years and death

 Durante continued his film appearances through the popular 1963 It's a Mad, Mad, Mad, Mad World and a number of television appearances through the early 1970s.
 He narrated the Rankin-Bass animated Christmas special Frosty the Snowman (1969).
 The television work also included a series of commercial spots for Kellogg's Corn Flakes cereals in the mid-1960s, which introduced Durante to millions of children.
 One of his last appearances was in a television commercial for the 1973 Volkswagen Beetle, where he proclaimed that the new, roomier Beetle had "plenty of breathin' room... for de old schnozzola!"

 In 1963, Durante recorded the album of pop standards, September Song.
 The album became a best-seller and provided Durante's reintroduction to yet another generation, almost three decades later.
 Jimmy Durante's Way of Life album featured his interpretation of the song As Time Goes By, which accompanied the opening credits of the romantic comedy hit Sleepless in Seattle, while his version of "Make Someone Happy" was in the film's closing credits.
 Both are included on the film's best-selling soundtrack.
-Durante also recorded a cover of the well-known song I'll Be Seeing You, which became a trademark song on his 1960s TV show and was featured in the 2004 film The Notebook..
-The album also included Blue Bird of Happiness for which Durante provided his own modified lyrics and changled the spelling of the first word in the song's title from 'Bluebird' to 'Blue Bird'.
+Durante also recorded a cover of the well-known song I'll Be Seeing You, which became a trademark song on his 1960s TV show and was featured in the 2004 film The Notebook.
+The album also included Blue Bird of Happiness for which Durante provided his own modified lyrics and changed the spelling of the first word in the song's title from 'Bluebird' to 'Blue Bird'.

-He wrote a foreword for a humorous book compiled by Dick Hyman, titled Cockeyed Americana.
+Durante wrote a foreword for a humor book compiled by Dick Hyman, titled Cockeyed Americana.
 In the first paragraph of the "Foreword!", as Durante called it, he describes meeting Hyman and discussing the book and the contribution that Hyman wanted Durante to make to it.
 Durante wrote, "Before I can say gaziggadeegasackeegazobbath, we're at his luxurious office."
 After reading the material Hyman had compiled for the book, Durante commented on it: "COLOSSAL, GIGANTIC, MAGNANIMOUS, and last but not first, AURORA BOREALIS.
 [Capitalization Durante's] Four little words that make a sentence—and a sentence that will eventually get me six months."